List of Lippert Pictures films

 A list of films produced or released by the American distributor Lippert Pictures.
-Founded by Robert Lippert in 1945, the company's initial releases were often known as Screen Guild Productions.
+Founded by Robert L. Lippert in 1945, the company's initial releases were often known as "Screen Guild Productions".
 Later it enjoyed success by co-producing and releasing films by the British studio Exclusive Films.
-From 1955 Lippert dissolved his original company and began producing films to be released by 20th Century Fox, often under the Regal Films label.
+From 1955 Lippert dissolved his original company and began producing films to be released by 20th Century Fox, often under the "Regal Films" label.